Benco351/Fillit/README.md

 AI_lambda/

-Contains the source code AWS lambda that used as AI chat
+Contains the source code of AWS lambda that used as AI chat

 📦 How the Aggregation Was Performed: